Academic Policy 1405.11

 article or book submission, or similar significant scholarly work, so long as the

-of five business days after the candidate receives: (a) all redacted letters from
+maximum of five business days after the candidate receives: (a) all redacted letters

-outside reviewers; (b) the recommendation letters from both the Unit Personnel Committee
+from outside reviewers; (b) the recommendation letters from both the Unit Personnel

-and the Unit head/chair; and (c) the recommendation letters from both the College/School
+Committee and the Unit head/chair; and (c) the recommendation letters from both the

-Promotion and Tenure Committee and the College/School Dean.
-Except for these three
+College/School Promotion and Tenure Committee and the College/School Dean.
+Except

 - Each candidate’s packet should include the following materials along with all documentation